How Blogging and Rod Serling Helped Me Conquer Dyslexia

 Have you ever had fictitious characters come to life or help you with your writing?
 I’d love to know about them.
 Leave the details in the comments section.

-If you missed my previous posts on Diversity With A Twist, here they are.
+If you missed my previous Diversity With A Twist posts, here they are.

 Copyright © 2021 Hugh W. Roberts – All rights reserved.